 Before cleaning the power cord, make sure the electric grill is unplugged from the power source.
 Create a solution by combining warm water with a small quantity of mild dish soap in a bucket or basin.

-Submerge a soft cloth or sponge into the soapy solution, ensuring to wring out any excess water to prevent dripping.
+Submerge a soft cloth or sponge into the soapy solution to wring out any excess water to prevent dripping.
 Gently wipe down the power cord using a damp cloth or sponge.
-Give special consideration to areas where you can see dirt, grease, or residue.
+Consider areas where you can see dirt, grease, or residue.

 If the power cord is particularly dirty, scrub it gently with a toothbrush dipped in the soapy solution.
-Rinse the power cord by wiping it with a damp cloth soaked in clean water to remove any soap residue.
+Wipe the power cord with a damp cloth soaked in clean water to remove any soap residue.
 Use a clean, dry microfiber cloth or towel to wipe down the power cord, ensuring there's no moisture left on the cord.

 Tips